FuelLabs/sway-standards/standards/src_3/README.md

 ### `fn mint(recipient: Identity,  sub_id: SubId, amount: u64)`

 This function MUST mint `amount` tokens with sub-identifier `sub_id` and transfer them to the `recipient`.
 This function MAY contain arbitrary conditions for minting, and revert if those conditions are not met.

 ##### Arguments

 * `recipient` - The `Identity` to which the newly minted tokens are transferred to.
-* `sub_id` - The sub-identifier of the token to mint.
+* `sub_id` - The sub-identifier of the asset to mint.
 * `amount` - The quantity of tokens to mint.

 ##### Events

 This function MUST emit the `Mint` event.

-### `fn burn(sub_id: SubId)`
+### `fn burn(sub_id: SubId, amount: u64)`

-This function MUST burn all assets sent to the contract in this function invocation with the sub-identifier `sub_id` and MUST ensure the `AssetId` of the token is the sha-256 hash of `(ContractId, SubId)` for the implementing contract.
-The function MUST update the total supply within the [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) standard.
+This function MUST burn `amount` tokens sent to the contract in this function invocation with the sub-identifier `sub_id` and MUST ensure the `AssetId` of the token is the sha-256 hash of `(ContractId, SubId)` for the implementing contract.
+The function MUST ensure at least `amount` tokens have been transfered to the implementing contract.
+The function MUST update the total supply defined in the [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) standard.
+This function MAY contain arbitrary conditions for burning, and revert if those conditions are not met.

 ##### Arguments

-* `subId` - The sub-identifier of the sent token to burn.
+* `sub_id` - The sub-identifier of the asset to burn.
+* `amount` - The quantity of tokens to burn.

 ##### Events